afrxx09/1dv408-Projekt/usecases/usecases_routing.md

 2. Framework installed in a folder www folder where it can be run (example: \www\myProject)
 3. Go to lib-folder and rename "_example_config.php" to "config.php"
 4. Open file and change settings for DEAFULT_CONTROLLER and DEFAULT_ACTION if you wish.
-5. Change settings for database to make sure it can get access

 ###UC1 - Adding root route
-1. Find and open file: /lib/routes.php
+1. Find and open file: /app/routes.php
 2. Find the "private static $routes array"
 3. Add key "root" with value"''"(empty string) to array ```'root' => '' ´´´
 4. Go to web broswer and visit the root path of project